Bird of the Week: These Parrots

 Yes, those are parrots.
 Red-crowned parrots, to be precise.
-You can’t tell from the video, but those yapping dots actually have vibrant red and green plumage, and are known for their uh, animated vocalizations.
+You can't tell from the picture, but those dots actually have vibrant red and green plumage, and are known for their uh, animated vocalizations.
 (Audubon describes the cries as heeeyo and cra-cra-cra which I love.)

 The species is native to northeastern Mexico and reportedly entered the Southern California habitat through the pet trade some decades ago, though the specific details of their arrival are unclear.
 And while the birds are positively thriving in SoCal, their populations have dwindled in Mexico, so much so that they're now considered endangered there.
 On a lighter note, here's a fun fact that's in every single article I read about these birds: A flock of parrots is known as a pandemonium.
 Incredible.
 Also incredible?
 These parrots!